2026 TMDSAS Secondary Application Guide

 TMDSAS Secondary Strategies

-1 | Submit Secondary Applications within 14 Days
+1 | When to Submit Your TMDSAS Secondary Applications

 Do not procrastinate on your secondary applications.
 Even though you will have many coming through at about the same time, aim to submit each within 14 days of receiving it.

 The sooner you submit a secondary, the more likely it is that you’ll receive an interview for that particular school.
 This is due to rolling admissions.
-Adcoms don’t wait until they have everyone’s secondary before they start sending out interview invites—they send invites as secondaries are received.
+Adcoms don’t wait until they have everyone’s secondary before they start sending out interview invites.
+They send invites as secondaries are received.

 The later you submit your application, the later you will begin receiving interview invitations, which means fewer spots will be available in the first-year class.
 This puts you at a disadvantage compared to other candidates who submitted their secondaries early.